 In addition, the cost of an annual standalone car rental excess cover may be significantly less than the cost of purchasing excess waiver from the rental company.

-It is an insurance agreement that conserves you are not excessively charged if something happens to the rental vehicle while it is in your custody.
+It is an insurance agreement that ensures you are not excessively charged if something happens to the rental vehicle while it is in your custody.
 The annual policy covers you for multiple rentals and multiple claims during a 365 days period.

 In short: